xrdocs/cloud-scale-networking/_dev-corner/ios-xr-evolution.md

 _Evolution from QNX to Linux_

-IOS XR started with QNX as its base OS and then moved to the 64-bit Linux as the base OS.
-This transition affects the IOS XR's event management, timers, syslog, messaging, pulses, file system, resource management, drivers etc., but due to the IOS XR's modular architecture, the transition turned out to be smooth.
+IOS XR started with QNX as its base OS and then moved to the 64-bit Linux as the base OS. _This transition affects the IOS XR's event management, timers, syslog, messaging, pulses, file system, resource management, drivers etc._, but due to the IOS XR's modular architecture, the transition turned out to be smooth.

 _Evolution from modular to small form factor systems:_